 If you’re missing wine-making tannin, you can opt to use some black tea instead.
 Make sure you brew it nice and strong!

-This blend is used mainly for balancing the many kinds of acid in your wine’s flavor.
+This acid blend powder is used mainly for balancing the many kinds of acid in your wine’s flavor.

-If you want to skip out on using acid blend powder, that’s alright!
+If you want to skip out on lemon juice using acid blend powder, that’s alright!
 Lemon juice will make for a perfectly workable stand-in.

 Just remember that if you use lemon juice, it’ll be the same as just adding citric acid instead of a full suite of acids.